nlp-ucsc/semeval-2025-task3/README.md

 ```bash
 uv run main.py label-dspy <system_id> [OPTIONS]
 ```
+Note that the dspy optimization is only working on the text extraction workflow.

 #### Examples
 **Label English test split by optimizing prompt with DSPy to maximize IoU:**